Bromine | 7726-95-6

 How should Bromine be safely stored?

-It must be stored in a cool, dry area away from heat and organic materials.
+It must be stored in a cool, dry area.
 Due to its corrosive nature, it requires specialized storage containers made of lead, glass, or Monel metal. -

 Is Bromine more effective than Chlorine for water treatment?

-Bromine is often preferred in hot water systems (like cooling towers) because it remains active at higher temperatures and across a broader pH range than chlorine.
+Yes, in hot water systems like cooling towers, Bromine remains active at higher temperatures and across a broader pH range than chlorine.